D4vis24/stokpot-support/terms.md

 **Last Updated: December 30, 2024**

-Please read these Terms of Service ("Terms") carefully before using the Stockpot mobile application ("App") operated by Michael Davis ("we," "us," or "our").
+Please read these Terms of Service ("Terms") carefully before using the Stokpot mobile application ("App") operated by Michael Davis ("we," "us," or "our").

 ## Acceptance of Terms

-By downloading, installing, or using Stockpot, you agree to be bound by these Terms.
+By downloading, installing, or using Stokpot, you agree to be bound by these Terms.
 If you do not agree to these Terms, do not use the App.

 ## Description of Service

-Stockpot is a meal planning and kitchen management app that allows you to:
+Stokpot is a meal planning and kitchen management app that allows you to:
 - Track pantry inventory
 - Plan meals and generate meal plans
 - Discover and save recipes